 You also should avoid trans fats or partially hydrogenated oils.
 These fats can clog arteries and raise cholesterol levels.
 Trans fats are found in commercial baked goods and fried foods.

 Unsaturated fat is another story.
 It has been found to be beneficial for overall cardiovascular health.
-Foods like olive oil, canola oil, avocadoes, walnuts and almonds contain unsaturated fat.
-They help cholesterol levels by raising “good” HDL cholesterol and lowering “bad” LDL cholesterol.
+Foods including olive oil, canola oil, avocadoes, walnuts and almonds contain unsaturated fat, and help cholesterol levels by raising “good” HDL cholesterol and lowering “bad” LDL cholesterol.

 Another type of omega-3 fat, alpha-linolenic acid (ALA) provides cardiac benefits.
 Flaxseeds and walnuts contain ALA.
 Eat 2 tablespoons of ground flaxseed or 1 ounce (about a handful) of walnuts each day for heart health.

 Eat less fatty meats and more plant-based foods, such as fruits and vegetables.
 Not only are fruits and vegetables low in calories and high in fiber and antioxidants, they can help keep blood pressure in check.
 High blood pressure is a major risk factor for heart attack and stroke.
 What makes fruits and veggies so good?
 They are packed with potassium, a mineral that has been shown to lower blood pressure in clinical studies.